visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/ICS/index.rst

 integrating curves in parallel:

 Parallelize over curves
     Distribute the curves between the processors.
+Parameters are:

     * Domain cache size - number of blocks to hold in memory for level of details (LOD).

 Parallelize over domains
     Distribute the domains between the processors.
+Parameters are:

     * Communication threshold - number of integral curve to process before communication occurs.

 Parallelize over curves and domains
     Distribute the curves and domains between the processors.
+Parameters are:

     * Communication threshold - number of integral curve to process before communication occurs.